Garlic Herb Butter Roasted Chicken

 Why you will love this recipe

-- Feed a small or large group: Make one and feed the family with leftovers or make a few and feed a crowd.
-Then, the leftovers can be separated into individual servings and packed in freezer bags for lunches, snacks, and other recipes like stews, soups, and casseroles.
+- Many purposes: The leftovers can be separated into individual portions and packed in freezer bags for lunches, snacks, and other recipes such as stews, soups, and casseroles.

 - Whole chicken – I get (and highly recommend) an organic free-range chicken, about four to five pounds.
 It should be at room temperature with the neck and giblets removed.

-- Lemon zest – Using freshly zested lemon adds the most intense lemony flavor, which is important in this recipe.
+- Lemon – Using freshly zested and juiced lemon adds the most intense lemony flavor, which is important in this recipe.
+Also, a quartered lemon is placed inside the chicken for extra flavor.

-- Rosemary – Chopped fresh rosemary for seasoning the bird and six fresh sprigs tied together for stuffing the bird.
+- Herbs – Chopped fresh rosemary for seasoning the bird, and six fresh sprigs tied together for stuffing the bird.
+Also, chopped fresh thyme for seasoning and three sprigs for the stuffing.
+Freshly chopped parsley for seasoning.

-- Prep the chicken: Then, I clean the chicken under cold running water, removing excess fat and any leftover feathers before patting it dry with paper towels.
+Preheat and prepare: First, I preheat the oven to 425 degrees F and lightly grease a roasting pan with olive oil.
+Then, I clean the chicken under cold running water, removing excess fat and any leftover feathers before patting it dry with paper towels.

-- Season the bird: Next, I combine the olive oil, lemon juice, and melted butter in a small bowl.
-Then, it goes into the pan where I pour the mixture on top of it, rubbing it inside the cavity and under the skin.
+Season the bird: Then it goes into the pan, where I pour the mixture on top, rubbing it into the cavity and under the skin.
 After that, I season it with salt and pepper all over and sprinkle parsley on top.

-- Rest and serve: Finally, I let it rest for 15 minutes before serving it with a drizzle of pan juices and lemon wedges.
+Rest and serve: Finally, I let it rest for 15 minutes before serving it with a drizzle of pan juices and lemon wedges.

 Expert tip